0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/audiorpc4.png" alt="">

 Specifically, as said before, procnum 8 is mapped to the ```AudioSrv!AudioServerStartStream```.
-A runtime RPC hook can be used here construct context, but for obvious reasons monitoring from the process recording the audio, where the attacker has already gained code execution, is not ideal.
-So we need to dig deeper.
+Yes, in theory a runtime RPC hook can serve us here to maintain context about the recording process, but for obvious reasons monitoring from a process the attacker has already gained code execution in is not ideal, to say the least.
+Let's dig deeper.
 Statically reversing ```AudioSrv!AudioServerStartStream``` reveals a call to ```RtlPublishWnfStateData```

 <img src="{{ site.url }}{{ site.baseurl }}/images/AudioServerWnfCallStatic.png" alt="">